griccardos/rusl/readme.md

 Druid is currently the most feature complete and releases are Druid.

+To enable `pdf/word/excel` searching, tick the `extended` box in settings.
+Currently this reads entire document to memory, so may not be suitable for large documents.
+Has a big impact on search time, so disabled by default.

 Why the name rusl?
 Well, it's the sound made when you are searching through leaves or papers for something.
 Also it's 75% of the letters in rust!

 ![image](https://user-images.githubusercontent.com/30464685/197233181-db1760dd-429f-48dc-b73a-6aea8f1c3743.png)